St Crispin's School: Sports

 Pupils at the school participate in the following sports: athletics, badminton, basketball, cricket, football, health-related fitness, hockey, netball, rounders, rugby, tennis and trampolining.
 There are school teams which play regular fixtures with other local schools in rugby, football, hockey, netball and basketball.
 Pupils also participate in the Reading Cross Country League.
 A number of pupils play at county level.

 Extracurricular activities

 Competitions

-Pupils participate in the Economics Challenge, Young Enterprise, the Mathematics Olympiad, and the Wokingham Schools' Debating Competition.
-In 2004 St Crispin's School, represented by Ella Dolan and Joe Rogers, were the winners of the John Redwood Cup in the inaugural Wokingham Schools' Debating Competition.
-In 2014, St Crispin's went through to the national finals of Mock Trial Competition (a school record) and were one of the two schools that represented Berkshire in the national finals, held in Birmingham.
+Pupils participate in the Economics Challenge, Young Enterprise, the British Mathematical Olympiad, and the Wokingham Schools' Debating Competition.
+In 2004 St Crispin's School were the winners of the John Redwood Cup in the inaugural Wokingham Schools' Debating Competition.
+In 2014, St Crispin's went through to the national finals of Mock Trial Competition and were one of the two schools that represented Berkshire in the national finals, held in Birmingham.